Alicia Thornton: Life

 She was a skilled horsewoman as she rode with the hounds when they were hunting.
 She rode side saddle but her expertise was known to her friends.

-"Another celebrated sporting character was Colonel Thornton, whose wife figures as the only lady jockey ever mentioned in the Racing Calendar.
-Her feat is chronicled thus :— “ Saturday, August 25th, 1804.
+Another celebrated sporting character was Colonel Thornton, whose wife figures as the only lady jockey ever mentioned in the Racing Calendar.
+Her feat is chronicled thus :— “ Saturday, August 25, 1804.
 Mr. Flint’s Brown Thornville, by Volunteer out of Abigail on’s ch. h.
 Vinagrillio, aged, rode by the owner, beat Col. Thornton’s ch. h.
 Vinagrillio, aged, rode by Mrs. Thornton, four miles, 500 gns.”

 She has been called the "first female jockey" after she took part in a challenge horse race over a four mile course, set for the last day of the August meet at what is now York Racecourse in Knavesmire.
 Egan writes, "The dress of Mrs. Thornton was a leopard-coloured body with blue sleeves, the vest buff, and blue cap.
 Mr. Flint rode in white."

 It was said that was 100,000 people watching as she held the lead for most of the four mile race.
-Captain Flint eventually won the race but she won the backing of the crowd with her spirited performance, attire and demeanor.
+Captain Flint eventually won the race but she won the backing of the crowd with her spirited performance, attire and demeanour.